Handbook – Support Services for Students

 Gifted and Talented (G/T) Summer Institute for Talent Development

-(Grades 1–8) – The G/T Summer Institutes program provides students entering Grades 1–8 with advanced-level instruction and enrichment experiences not regularly available during the academic school year.
+(Entering Grades 1–8) – The G/T Summer Institutes program provides students entering Grades 1–8 with advanced-level instruction and enrichment experiences not regularly available during the academic school year.
 Rigorous instruction focusing on talent development is offered in mathematics, science, social studies, language arts, technology and fine arts.

-Innovative Pathways Comprehensive Summer School High School
+Innovative Pathways High School Summer Program

 STARTALK Chinese Language Summer Camp

-(Grades 7–8) – The STARTALK Chinese Language Summer Camp program offers Chinese language proficiency development with a focus on speaking for novice level learners and the addition of reading and writing for intermediate level learners for HCPSS students entering Grades 7-8.
+(Entering Grades 7–8) – The STARTALK Chinese Language Summer Camp program offers Chinese language proficiency development with a focus on speaking for novice level learners and the addition of reading and writing for intermediate level learners for HCPSS students entering Grades 7-8.
 The language instruction program will be complemented with a wide range of Chinese culture-themed activities such as arts and crafts, martial arts, virtual field trips, and games.

 HCPSS summer programs are held between late June and early August.
 Program schedules may vary.
 For more information, visit www.hcpss.org/summer-programs/.